Ecogenomics/GTDBTk/README.md

 cp config_template.py config.py
 ```
 Edit the config.py file and modify different variables:
 -GENERIC_PATH should point to the directory containing the data downloaded from the https://data.ace.uq.edu.au/public/gtdbtk/.
-Make sure the variable finishes with a slash '/'.
+**note:** Make sure the variable finishes with a slash '/'.

 ## Quick Start